DEVDEEPTA BOSE, Postdoc

 Tanaz Molapour is a Postdoctoral Scholar in Computational Affective Science in Colin Camerer and Dean Mobbs’s labs.
 She holds a PhD in Clinical Neuroscience from Karolinska Institutet in Stockholm.
 Tanaz has a background in neurocognitive mechanisms of emotional learning in social situations.
 She uses a combination of brain imaging, psychophysiological and behavioral measures to investigate how people perceive threats in social interactions and how it influences behavior.
 Currently she is interested in understanding how social networks are formed, and how behaviors (e.g., punishments) are spread within the network.

-XIAOMIN LI, PhD Student
+XIAOMIN LI, Postdoc

 ANASTASIA BUYALSKAYA, PhD Student

-Anastasia Buyalskaya is a third year PhD student in the Social and Decision Neuroscience program at Caltech and a Chen Graduate Fellow.
+Anastasia Buyalskaya is a fourth-year PhD student in the Social and Decision Neuroscience program at Caltech and a Chen Graduate Fellow.
 She holds an MSc in Economics and Stategy for Business from Imperail College London, and a BA in Economics and Interdisciplinary Studies from Hunter College in New York City.
 Anastasia studies the neural and physiological mechanisms which underpin economics decision making.
 Her current research includes an empirical analysis of habit formation and an experimental analysis of optimal mechanisms to reduce cheating behavior.

 MARCOS GALLO, PhD Student

-Marcos Gallo is a second-year Ph.D. student in the Social and Decision Neuroscience program and a Chen Graduate Fellow.
+Marcos Gallo is a third-year Ph.D. student in the Social and Decision Neuroscience program and a Chen Graduate Fellow.
 He has a background in Economics, including an MSc from Shanghai Jiao Tong University.
 Marcos’s motivation to research the neuroscience of poverty and discrimination directly stems from his experiences growing up in a disadvantaged neighborhood in Brazil.
 When he started his studying at Brigham Young University, he became determined to dedicate his career to helping inform and create effective policies to lift those in poverty.
 Marcos is fluent in Portuguese, Spanish, English, and Mandarin Chinese.
-When he is not working in the lab, he sings in a gospel choir, experiments with cooking, learns contemporary dance, and weightlifts.
+When he is not working in the lab, he sings in a gospel choir, experiments with cooking, and weightlifts.

 Tony Kukavica is a Rose Hills Foundation SURF Fellow.
 He is a rising third-year undergraduate double-majoring in mathematics and economics at Caltech.
 He is also the concertmaster of the Caltech Symphony, a first violinist in the American Youth Symphony, President of the Caltech Chess Club, and a National Chess Master.
 His SURF project concerns the use of reinforcement learning algorithms to investigate whether habit-based “model-free” actions can be statistically predicted by a carefully selected range of state variables.